 Q: What advice do you have for other finance teams in lockdown?

-A: Streamlining processes where possible and moving to be paperless has really worked for us.
-We only introduced this system in the latter part of last year and are already seeing the benefits especially in the current circumstances.
+A: Streamlining processes where possible and moving to be paperless has worked for us.
+We only introduced this system in the latter part of last year and are already seeing the benefits, especially in the current circumstances.

-With travel being restricted just now, it’s also the best time to look at an expenses system to help with the admin burden and for ease of use for travelers once everything is back up and running again.
+With travel being restricted just now, it’s also the best time to look at an expense system to help with the admin burden and for ease of use for travellers once everything is back up and running again.